theodore86/TestVM/docs/dev/hooks.md

 ```
 tox will create the virtual environment, install the pre-commit package and pre-commit will fire up the configured hooks/plugins in the ``.pre-commit-config.yaml``.

-Moreover, integration of the pre-commit framework inside ``tox`` simplifies the **CI/CD pipeline**, it is a one-shot operation whenever someone from the team is **pushing** code to the remote repository.
-In such case Jenkins will build and execute the pre-commit framework.
+Moreover, integration of the pre-commit framework inside ``tox`` simplifies the
+**CI/CD pipeline**, it is a one-shot operation whenever someone from the team is **pushing** code to the remote repository.
+In such case Travis will build and execute the pre-commit framework.

 # Add a new pre-commit plugin